cvalenzuela/Mappa/README.md

   #### latLng(lat, lng)

   > Get pixel position (x,y) for latitude and longitude coordinates.
+Returns an object with x and y position.

   This method allows to get the pixel position of latitude and longitude coordinates in relationship to a [`staticMap()`](#staticmapoptions) or a [`tileMap()`](#tilemapoptions).
 The pixel position will be stored as x and y.